 Have you ever stopped to think about the history of foster care?

 We have been supporting young people in care since 1988, but fostering goes back much further than this.
 What are the origins of foster care?
 How has it changed over the years?
-Read a brief overview of the History of Foster Care.
+Here we provide an overview of the history of foster care.

 History of Foster Care

 Some of the earliest references to foster care are found in the Talmud and the Old Testament.

 Within these references, there is an established duty to care for dependent children under law.
 Early Christian church records mention children living with ‘worthy widows’, with funding provided by collections from the congregation.
 These were early beginnings for fostering and subject to change.